 Click on any of the above links to jump to details on a specific topic, or see below for all information.

-Bard on the Beach takes place in an outdoor tent theatre every year from early June to mid-September.
-It is a world-class series of Shakespearean productions that has been going on for over 25 years.
+The Bard on the Beach Shakespeare Festival takes place in an outdoor tent theatre every year from early June until the end of September.
+It’s a world-class series of Shakespearean productions that has been going on for over 30 years.